-With over 100 Newcastle shirts ranging from 1983 to the present day there is a great selection to choose from.
-They include the 1988-90 away shirt worn during a period of struggle for the Tynesiders.
+With over 100 Newcastle shirts ranging from the 80s to the present day there is a great selection to choose from.
+They include the 1988-90 away shirt (above right) worn during a period of struggle for the Tynesiders.

 The departure of Gascoigne, Waddle and Beardsley, as mentioned above, had left some big holes to fill and whilst big money was spent acquiring players such as Dave Beasant, Andy Thorn and John Hendrie relegation ensued in 1989.
 Manager Willie McFaul was sacked and Jim Smith brought in.
 The Magpies missed out on promotion back to the top flight by one place in 1989-90.